FrickTown/ObsidianVaults/DatorArkitektur/Input & Output.md

 ### Differential Signaling
 Two wires for serial connections, where one is used to pass the inverse signal of the other. *This removes noise efficiently by subtracting the two signals at the destination*.
 ### Buses vs p2p serial
-- Too hard to keep wires synchronized with buses
+- Too hard to keep wires synchronized with buses, different lengths and capacitance
 - Replacement is SerDes (Serial/Deserializer)
--
+### SerDes
+Send bits continuosly and include the clock timing as part of the signal.
+Signal becomes more complicated but the trade-off is worth it.
+Uses more power though.

 # Modern I/O interfaces
 ### UPI / HyperTransport p2p serial link